ajdas1/saildrone_mission_tools/README.md

 # saildrone_mission_tools
 Helpful tools for Saildrone hurricane mission management.

-To create an anaconda environment where the scripts should run smoothly, and activate it:
+To create an anaconda environment where the scripts should run smoothly, and activate it (this works on Linux/Mac):

 ```
 conda update --all